codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 .. literalinclude:: cli_library/005.php

-Validation rules can also be written in the array syntax.:
+Validation rules can also be written in the array syntax:

 .. literalinclude:: cli_library/006.php